wrh2/pyProcessor/report/report.md

 round.
 This happens eight times and on the eight round the inner blocks are swapped then followed by a final output transformation.

-The final output transformation consists of the four steps in the table below.
+The final output transformation consists of the four steps in Table 8.
+These four steps are then combined to produce the 64-bit ciphertext.

  --------------------------------------------------------------------------------------------------------------------------------------------
  Step  Operation               Instruction                              Step  Operation               Instruction